voteflux/flux-docs/docs/constitutions/aus-qld.rst

    application of the party secretary.
--  The Registered Officer signs off (and notifies the Electoral Commission Queensland) on the appointment of the Deputy Registered Officer, who’s nomination is vetted in a majority vote by a quorum of Steering Committee members.
+-  The Registered Officer signs off (and notifies the Electoral Commission Queensland) on the appointment of the Deputy Registered Officer, who's nomination is vetted in a majority vote by a quorum of Steering Committee members.

 Email to the registered officers can be sent to